PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 To support secure boot in MBL the following signing keys and certificates are required:

-* Trusted world signing key stored in Bootloader update component 1 (BL2 FIP) for the Trusted Firmware secure boot - `rot_key.pem`.
+* Trusted world private signing key used in preparing the Bootloader update component 1 (BL2) for the Trusted Firmware secure boot - `rot_key.pem`.
-* Normal world signing key and certificate stored in Bootloader update component 2 (BL3 FIP) for the Kernel update component (FIT) - `mbl-fit-rot-key.key` and `mbl-fit-rot-key.crt`.
+* Normal world private signing key and public certificate used in preparing the Bootloader update component 2 (BL3) for the Kernel update component (FIT) - `mbl-fit-rot-key.key` and `mbl-fit-rot-key.crt`.

-<span class="notes">**Note:** These are private keys and should be kept securely.</span>
+<span class="notes">**Note:** The private keys should be kept securely.</span>

 More information about these keys and how they are used can be found in the [porting guide about FIP and FIT images](../develop-mbl/bsp-sys-arch.html#partitioning-software-components-into-fip-and-fit-images).